kingo132/GPD-Win-Max-Hackintosh/README.md

 * Joystick emulated mouse works.
 * Gigabyte ethernet port works.
 * The built-in keyboard works.
 * The Intel Iris integrated graphic card works, and the screen can be rotated 270 degrees by using ScreenResX.
-You can also hold Command+Option or Win+Alt before clicking Displays item in System Preferences to enable rotate option if you don't want to install ScreennResx.
+You can also hold Command+Option or Win+Alt before clicking Displays item in System Preferences to enable the rotate option if you don't want to install ScreennResx.
 * The sound card and speaker works, 3.5mm audio port also works, by using VoodooHDA.kext.
 Have tried AppleALC.kext but no luck.
 (Must use VoodooHDA v2.9.4 to enable microphone.)
 # What's working but have flaws
 * Wifi can be driven by itlwm kext driver, the speed is tested at 20Mbps.
 However, the itlwm driver may fail to load occasionally at startup.
 I have checked the boot log and found nothing.
 The itlwm is just waiting for the hardware to response but the hardware doesn't give a response.
 Maybe this is a hardware conflict or the itlwm driver needs to be modified.
   * Workaround: You can try not to load itlwm at startup.
 And load it after log into desktop.
 See load.sh in itlwm source code for more info.
-  * Seems fixed by disable "Allow the computer to turn off the device to save power" option of AX200 in Windows.
 * The Bluetooth also may fail to load occasionally.
 Maybe the cause is the same as Wifi driver.
 Need to do more tests.
 When Bluetooth loads successfully.
 It works perfectly without any problem.
   * Workaround: When itlwm is not load at startup.
 The bluetooth works perfectly.
 You can try load itlwm after system boot up to fix bluetooth problem.
-  * Seems fixed by disable "Allow the computer to turn off the device to save power" option of AX200 in Windows.
 * The battery information is read but can not read capacity.
 This is due to the _STA function in SSDT.
 Need to be fixed.
   * Fixed.
-* The built-in sd card reader works, but it may cause iStat menu to continuesly print error logs like this.
+* The built-in sd card reader works, but it may cause iStat menu to continuously print error logs like this.
 ```
 deleted fsctl error: Inappropriate ioctl for device, using HARDCODED desired threshold ...
 ```
 The only solution I found is to disable iStat menu disk monitor or do not insert or mount any sd card.
-* iStat menu may freeze during boot time, maybe related to some hardware issue.
+* iStat menu may freeze during boot time, may be related to some hardware issue.
-  * Solution: Do not use newer OpenCore version.
+  * Solution: Do not use the newer OpenCore version.
 Stick at 0.6.0.
-  * Upgraded to Opencore 0.6.3, problem seems gone
+  * Upgraded to Opencore 0.6.3, the problem seems gone
 # What's not working and currently trying to solve
 * The touchpad is not working - need to modify SSDT, and also maybe need to develop drivers
-* The touch screen is not working - the same as the touchpad, however, someone has already developed a touchscreen driver for GPD P2Max ([This Repository](https://github.com/Azkali/GPD-P2-MAX-Hackintosh)), these two touchscreens is the same.
+* The touch screen is not working - the same as the touchpad, however, someone has already developed a touchscreen driver for GPD P2Max ([This Repository](https://github.com/Azkali/GPD-P2-MAX-Hackintosh)), these two touchscreens are the same.
 * There are glitches on the screen when entering desktop and shutting down.
 Tried many fixes and no avail.
 Maybe this is an Apple framebuffer driver problem, or display edid problem.
 Or maybe we need to wait for 1038ng7 to fix this problem.
 * Sleep/Hibernate problem - maybe need to modify SSDT code of CPU
   * Fixed: add "darkwake=0 -noDC9" to boot-args